 |Go to Health Tools|

-Find a center or day care home in your area that is participating in the Child and Adult Care Food Program.
-Visit CACFP's website and scroll to the bottom of the page and expand the 'List of Sites' section.
+Find a center or daycare home in your area that is participating in the program.
+Visit CACFP's website and scroll to the bottom of the page and expand the "List of Sites" section.